fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

     Gaussian noise, and it outputs a brand-new image).
 However, it is trained very differently, as we will soon see.

-Discriminator

-:   Takes either a fake image from the generator or a real image from
+Discriminator: Takes either a fake image from the generator or a real image from
     the training set as input, and must guess whether the input image is fake or real.